linkedin/lambda-learner/README.md

 ]
 ```

-In future, other storage formats besides NTV may be supported.
+In the future, other storage formats besides NTV may be supported.

 ### Create an index map

 NTV is a very human-readable format for representing the model coefficients and data record features.
-However, in order to train the model, we need to transform both the model data into
-an indexed, vector representation.
+However, in order to train the model, we need to transform both the model data into an indexed, vector representation.
 An `IndexMap` is a mapping between a Name-Term and an integer index, which we use to translate from the human-readable NTV representation to an trainable indexed representation.

 ```python
 index_map, index_map_metadata = IndexMap.from_records_means_and_variances(